How to create a successful academic career: AIB - Ask, Invest & Believe

 "A" stands for Ask for Advice

 - Participate in networks such as WAIB: Women in the Academy of International Business or the London-based CYGNA network.
 The latter has been running for five years now.
 We have 5 half-day meetings a year, always announced ahead of time and have many academics from other parts of the country and even other countries participating too.

 - Don’t hesitate to write to senior academics, but please be courteous and considerate: you are asking them a favour!
 If you do get help or advice, please remember to send them a thank-you email, however brief.
 Over the course of my career I must have written hundreds of emails in response to unsollicited requests for help, responses that many times weren’t even acknowledged by the recipient.
 Yes I know this sounds incredible, but it still happens to me very regularly.

 - If you are uncertain whether some task that you are asked to do can really be expected of you ask around with your colleagues (and read Would you ask a male academic the same question?).
 Women in particular often just take on extra work without speaking up.
 Senior managers sense this intuitively.
 They don’t typically overload you consciously, but in my experience women often end up with more work than men simply because they don’t complain, don’t say no, and often do the job very conscientiously.
 A lot of their work tends to be in the "Wives of the Organization" category, i.e. essential for the smooth running of an organization, but not highly visible.

 - You can find plenty of advice online in blogs and fora.
 Have a look at The Professor Is In, The Thesis Whisperer and The Research Whisperer.
 My own blog now has nearly 200 postings in categories such as Academia Behind the Scenes, Academic Etiquette, Positive Academia, and Publish or Perish tips.

-"I" stands for Take an investment perspective to your career
+"I" stands for Take an investment view on your career